realsetvin/vkax/README.md

 > [!NOTE]
-> VKAX is an experimental crypto currency, forked from DASH but utilizing a CPU mining algorithm called MIKE.
+> VKAX is an experimental crypto currency, forked from DASH (and BITCOIN) but utilizing a CPU mining algorithm called MIKE.
 The VKAX community can ensure the algorithm remains asic resistant through hard forks in the future.
 <br/>

 ### Quick Links